azcpavel/laravel-sonali-payment/README.md

-# Sonali Payment For For Laravel
+# Sonali Payment For Laravel

 A simple package for handling Sonali Bank Payment in Laravel.